bentlema/puppet-tutorial-pe/tutorial/vbox/11-Roles-and-Profiles.md

 2. We want to learn more about the **Roles & Profiles** pattern
 3. We want to do some more Puppet coding to get practice
 4. We want to learn how to **test our puppet code** prior to pushing to production (develop a Workflow)
-5. We want to **automate R10K** so that it updates the master automatically after we push new code

 We will see some Git usage as we move through this lab, and will cover the basics in the following lab.
 Let's start by looking at the **"Roles & Profiles Pattern"**...